This post is about fixing postpartum hormone imbalance after childbirth and breastfeeding.

 – Vitamin K: Essential for blood clotting and bone health

-– B-vitamins: Including thiamine (B1), riboflavin (B2), niacin (B3), and folate (B9), which are important for energy production, metabolism, and overall cellular function
+– B-vitamins: Including thiamine (B1), riboflavin (B2), niacin (B3), and folate (B9), which are important for energy production, metabolism, and overall cellular function - Contains various minerals that are essential for the body, such as:

 – Calcium: Crucial for bone health, muscle function, and nerve transmission